Zendro-dev/Zendro-dev.github.io/env_vars.md

 [ &larr; back](setup_root.md)
 <br/>
-# Enviroment variables
+# Environment variables

-In this file you can find an explanation of all the enviroment variables that are used in Zendro for GraphQL server, the Single page app and the GraphiQL-auth services.
+In this file you can find an explanation of all the environment variables that are used in Zendro for GraphQL server, the Single page app and the GraphiQL-auth services.

+The most convenient way to use them is to setup a .env file in the root directory of the respective sub-project and set the variables as needed.
+Be aware that when using zendro with docker, the docker-compose file also expects some sensible environment variables that can be set in a .env file in the root directory.
+Also see the .env.example files for inspiration.

  <br/>